-The Company has reserved a total of 2,564,960 shares of Class A common stock for issuance pursuant to the Incentive Plan.
+The Company has reserved a total of 457,664 shares of Class A common stock for issuance pursuant to the Incentive Plan.
 The number of shares reserved for issuance under the Incentive Plan will be reduced on the date of the grant of any award by the maximum number of shares, if any, with respect to which such award is granted.
 However, an award that may be settled solely in eash will not deplete the Incentive Plan's share reserve at the time the award is granted.
 However, an award that may be settled solely in eash will not deplete the Incentive Plan's share reserve at the time the award is granted.
-If (a) an award expires, is canceled, or terminates without issuance of shares or is settled in eash, (b) the Administrator determines granted under an award (d) shares are transfered (or shares are to fried under an award, d) shares are started.
-If (a) shares are the shares or is settled solely in eash will be reduced or withheld in payment to its reserved rights upon the issuance of shares, (e) shares are tendered or withheld in payment of the exercise price of an option or as a result of the net settlement of outstanding stock appreciation rights or (f) shares are are added back to the reserve and may again be used for new awards under the Incentive Plan.
-However, shares added back to the reserve pursuant to clauses (d), (e) or (f) in the preceding sentence may not be issual previous stock options.
+However, an award will not be issuable because the conditions for issuance will not be satisfied, (c) shares are fried under an award, (d) shares are issued under any award and the Company reacquires them pursuant to its reserved rights upon the issuance of the shares, (e) shares are tendered or withheld in payment of the exercise price of an option or as a result of the net settlement of outstanding stock appreciation rights or (f) shares are tendered or withheld to satisfy federal, state or local tax withholding obligations, then those shares are added back to the reserve and may again be used for new awards under the Incentive Plan.
+However, shares added back to the reserve pursuant to clauses (d), (e) or (f) in the preceding sentence may not be issuade pursuant to incentive stock options.

-As of March 31, 2023, the Company had 1,562,810 shares of Class A common stock remain available for issuance under the Incentive Plan.
+As of June 30, 2023, the Company had 335,002 shares of Class A common stock remain available for issuance under the Incentive Plan.